liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

       * *ARK_MASSSOLVE_FAIL* if the mass matrix solver's solve routine failed.

-   **Notes:** The input vector *yout* can be the same as the vector *y0* of initial conditions that was passed to :c:func:`ARKodeInit()`.
+   **Notes:** The input vector *yout* can use the same memory as the vector *y0* of initial conditions that was passed to :c:func:`ARKodeInit()`.

    In *ARK_ONE_STEP* mode, *tout* is used only on the first call, and only to get the direction and a rough scale of the independent variable.
 All failure return values are negative and so testing the return argument for negative values will trap all ARKode failures.

    On any error return in which one or more internal steps were taken by ARKode, the returned values of *tret* and *yout* correspond to the farthest point reached in the integration.
-On all other error returns, *tret* and *yout* are left unchanged from the previous ARKode return.
+On all other error returns, *tret* and *yout* are left unchanged from those provided to the routine.